docelic/terminfo/README.md

 Terminfo can read terminfo data from files on disk as well as from internal (compiled-in) storage.

-For individual terminfo file, specify absolute or relative path:
+For specific terminfo files, specify absolute or relative path:

 ```crystal
 data = Terminfo::Data.new path: "/path/to/t/te/terminfo_file"